Ellesmere

 of this mighty river.
 Later the Ellesmere Motor Racing Club became the

 organisation running speedway at various other venues in the area.
+To start with the vehicles used were 1930's

 Morris and Vauxhall road cars but soon Yankie Iron started to appear such as